Engineerology is a study of engineering. Perhaps I should modify that statement and say it is my study of engineering.

 To me this isn’t a very good definition.
 It only says what engineering has produced in order to solve problems without the solution costing more than can be afforded.
 Sure, engineers do other things such as, choose colors, forms, and materials when making their design, however, none of this matter’s as much as choosing a method that gets the job done within the budget(s).
 I mean, since when did a manager come in to the engineer’s office (or cubical) and say, “Spend all the money and time you want on this project!”

-Sales and marketing surveys point to a particular product to be made.
+A company may run like this: Sales and marketing makes a survey.
+The survey results point to a particular product to be made.
 Managers tell the engineers to make the product so cheap that everyone can buy one.
 The manager then tells sales and marketing to convince everyone they absolutely have to have one.
 Then the manager raises the price so high that only a few can afford it.

 When you put this group together it’s called a business.